sconiglio2003/Raspberry-Pi-Kernel-Bouncing-Ball-Demonstration/README.md

   Plug in the raspberry pi to power plug in the hdmi display to the raspberry pi
   # Works on a 1024 x 600 HDMI display #
-  # Edit cmdline.txt to match your display resolution before using.#
+  # Edit cmdline.txt to match your display resolution before trying this program.

 # Purpose: